veraPDF/veraPDF.github.io/cli/terminal/index.md

 We'll assume that Linux users are quite comfortable with the command line terminal.
 The name of the client and how you start it will depend upon your particular distribution.
-If you're using a Debian based distribution you can often start a terminal using the `CTRL+ALT+T` shortcut.
-If you've installed veraPDF in the default directory then you should be able to type the command `cd verapdf` to move into the installation directory.
+If you're using a Debian based distribution you can often start a terminal using the <kbd>CTRL+ALT+t</kbd> shortcut.
+If you've installed veraPDF in the default directory then you should be able to type the command <kbd>cd verapdf</kbd> to move into the installation directory.
 The session output should look like this:

     cfw@dm-wrkstn:~$ cd verapdf
     cfw@dm-wrkstn:~/verapdf$

-You can now check which version of the software is installed by typing `./verapdf --version`, the output will look something like this:
+You can now check which version of the software is installed by typing
+<kbd>./verapdf --version</kbd>, the output will look something like this:

     cfw@dm-wrkstn:~/verapdf$ ./verapdf --version
     veraPDF 1.0.6-PDFBOX